pipaslot/vuex-typescript/README.md

 import * as vuexTypescript from "pipaslot-vuex-typescript";

-//Attach store to vue components import myStore from  "./store" Vue.use(vuexTypescript.install, myStore);
+//Attach store to vue components import rootStore from  "./store" Vue.use(vuexTypescript.install, rootStore);

 ... initialize your application
 ```